dmbarbour/glas/glas-src/README.md

 # Glas Modules

-This folder stores the initial global' Glas modules for bootstrap development.
-It should be listed in the GLAS_PATH environment variable for easy access.
-When Glas is more widely distributed, this folder may be deprecated.
+This folder contains Glas modules for bootstrap development.
+It should be added to the GLAS_PATH environment variable for convenient access.

+When Glas is more widely distributed, this bootstrap may be deprecated.